 The Academy of Boredom

 A chaotic and highly ritualized laboratory for the study of acting with objects.

-In mythology: an exhilarating context that brings together chronic order (Kronos) and the spontaneity of panic dis-order (Great Pan!)
+In mythology: a context that brings together chronic order (Kronos) and the spontaneity of panic dis-order (Great Pan).
 Objects return as ruling, animistic fetishes.

 The workshop-festival takes place at Malerargues, a pastoral paradise in the Cevennes foothills, Southern France, near Nimes, Montpellier and Marseille – with a theatre space (the large building on the photo, a magnificent old silk-worms ‘magnanerie’), six working studios, some 12 pianos, 30 hectares of Mediterranian forests – a hamlet surrounding a sturdy huguenot château !
 (See below.)
 Pantheatre’s Library is installed in the chateau’s chapel, at the back of the image behind the tall cypresses.

 The Myth and Theatre Festival was created in 1986 under de auspices and presidency of American writer and psychologist James Hillman.

 It is Pantheatre’s yearly key event, intertwining performance practice with cultural studies, especially in mythology and anthropology.

 The Festival also draws a non-performance myth and theatre audience (intellectuals, teachers, psychotherapists, writers, etc.) and invites top lecturers.
 For 2023 the Festival has invited (to be confirmed):